linhbngo/linhbngo/_pages/03_publications.md

 author_profile: true
 ---

+DeFever, R. S., Hanger, W., Sarupria, S., Kilgannon, J., Apon, A. W., & **Ngo, L. B**.
+(2019, July).
+Building A Scalable Forward Flux Sampling Framework using Big Data and HPC.
+In *Proceedings of the Practice and Experience in Advanced Research Computing Conference Series: Rise of the Machines (learning)* (pp. 1-8).
+ACM.

 **Ngo, L. B.**, & Denton, J. (2019).
 Using CloudLab as a Scalable Platform for Teaching Cluster Computing.
 Journal of Computational Science, 10(1).

 Khan, S. M., Chowdhury, M, & **Ngo, L. B.** (2018).
 Non-real-time Transportation Applications: Potential Use of Connected Vehicle Data and Data Infrastructure Requirements. *Journal of Infrastructure Systems*, 25(1).